RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/isaac-sim-fundamentals.md

 Load your URDF, define planning groups (for example, "arm" and "gripper"), configure self-collision pairs, and export the config package.

-## Parallel Environments with the Cloner API
+## Parallel environments with the Cloner API

-One of Isaac Lab's most powerful features is running **thousands of robot environments simultaneously on a single GPU**.
-This is what makes sim-to-real reinforcement learning practical - instead of waiting days for a single environment to collect data, you run 4096 environments in parallel and finish in hours.
+Isaac Lab can run thousands of robot environments simultaneously on a single GPU.
+Instead of waiting days for a single environment to collect data, you run 4096 environments in parallel and finish in hours.

-### Setting the Number of Environments
+### Setting the number of environments

 When you set `num_envs > 1` in your task config, Isaac Lab automatically stamps out N copies of your template environment, each offset in space so they do not overlap.
 All instances share the same GPU physics simulation.